majcen-dev/cors-api-proxy/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ***proxy-origin-url***/proxy/post/***target-api-url*** <br/><br/>
 You can optionally attach a body to your request.<br/>
 Example: https://majcen-cors-api-proxy.herokuapp.com/proxy/post/https://postman-echo.com/post <br/>
-See below how to structure your body in the request.<br/>
+See below how to structure your body and cookies in the request.<br/>

-*Be sure to format you JSON payload properly as error handling may be limited.*<br/>
+*Be sure to format you JSON and Cookie payload properly as error handling is limited.*<br/>
 The only accepted content type is ***'application/json'***.<br/>

 CORS API Proxy will return the following JSON response:

 ```JSON
 {
   "headers": "...",